 1. ABOUT US

 1.1 Company details.
-Healthcode Limited (company number 03867872) (we and us) is a company registered in England and Wales and our registered office, and main trading address, is at Swan Court, Waterman’s Business Park, Kingsbury Crescent, Staines-upon-Thames TW18 3BA.
+Healthcode Limited (company number 03867872) (we and us) is a company registered in England and Wales and our registered office is at 10 Orange Street, London WC2H 7DQ and main trading address is at Rourke House, Watermans Business Park, The Crescent, Staines-upon-Thames, Currey TW18 3BA.
 Our VAT number is GB 731 7965 12.
 We operate the websites www.healthcode.co.uk, www.veda.healthcode.co.uk, www.theppr.org.uk and www.secure.theppr.org.uk.

 2. OUR CONTRACT WITH YOU

 2.1 Our contract.
 These terms and conditions (Terms) apply to the order by you and supply of Services by us to you (Contract).
 They apply to the exclusion of any other terms that you seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
 You must read these Terms carefully before clicking the “ACCEPT” box.
 By clicking the “ACCEPT” box you agree to be bound by the Terms and to ensure that any of your users of the Services also comply all aspects of these Terms.

 2.2 Upgrades and Downgrades.
 We do, from time to time, provide you with the ability to upgrade or downgrade your current Service.
 These Terms shall, for the avoidance of doubt, continue to apply to the upgraded or downgraded Services and shall still form the basis of the Contract between us for the Services.

 2.3 Entire agreement.
 The Contract is the entire agreement between you and us in relation to its subject matter.
 You acknowledge that you have not relied on any statement, promise or representation or assurance or warranty that is not set out in the Contract.

 2.4 Language.
 These Terms and the Contract are made only in the English language.